henryw374/henryw374.github.io.old/_posts/2020-12-12-why-not-interop.md

 * Not keep up with releases of the underlying

 Those concerns all seem reasonable, but consider [this java.time wrapper](https://github.com/henryw374/cljc.java-time).
-Every one of the above concerns is addressed: The Clojure API is identical to the underlying (addresses first 3 points) and the underlying API is stable (last point).
+Every one of the above concerns is addressed: The Clojure API is identical to the underlying Java API (addresses first 3 points) and the underlying API is stable (last point).

 Okaaaay ... but if it's so similar, why use it at all?